Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: RLVQC Framework: Structure Discovery and Deployment

 RLVQC employs the PPO framework described in Section~\ref{subsubsec:ppo}, which is based on two neural networks: a policy network and a value network.
 Both networks are implemented as fully connected, multi-layer feed-forward networks with identical architectures, except for the output layer.
 The networks maintain independent sets of learnable parameters.

 The input layer of both networks consists of $2^n$ neurons, where $n$ is the number of qubits.
-This corresponds to the dimensionality of the observation vector provided to the agent (see Section~\ref{subsec:env_actions_reward}).
-The size of the output layer depends on the role of each network.
+This corresponds to the dimensionality of the observation vector provided to the agent (see Section~\ref{sec:rlvqc:components}).
+Again, we stress that other architectures could be used by representing the environment observation in a different way.
+However, this would cause the introduction of other approximations and in this work we aimed at reducing the number of confounding factors.
+Furthermore, even if the agent architecture would not scale to large system, this is consistent with our goal of separating the phase of ansatz discovery on small-to-medium problems, from that of deployment onto large ones.

+The size of the output layer instead depends on the role of each network.
 For the value network, the output is a single scalar representing the estimated value of the current state.
 For the policy network, the output layer size equals the cardinality of the action set, \idest $\abs{\mathcal{A}}$, which varies depending on the algorithm variant.
 In RLVQC Global, $\abs{\mathcal{A}}$ depends on both the number of qubits and the available gates.
-In contrast, for RLVQC Block, it depends only on the number of gates, as the the qubit indices are two by construction.
+In contrast, for RLVQC Block, it depends only on the number of gates, as the qubit indices are two by construction.